 Relation to a military servicemen

 If you qualify you could be on the road to a bright new future today!
 Ready to find out if you qualify?
 We put together a complete guide and worksheet to help determine your WIOA Fund eligibility.
-The worksheet and guide can be found there (here)
+The worksheet and guide can be found below.

 Note: This is not an official guide and is intended to give you a general idea if you do or do not qualify for WIOA funding.
 Any final decision of qualification will be determined by a caseworker at your local Workforce Center.